craftercms/docs/source/.new-ia/by-role/system-admin/security/configure-ssl-tls.rst

 |

 The command above will copy the ``server.xml`` file from your docker container to your current directory.
-Follow the step above :ref:`use-keystore-file-in-tomcat` to configure SSL/TLS Connector in the ``server.xml`` file you just copied from the docker container.
+Follow the step above :ref:`newIa-use-keystore-file-in-tomcat` to configure SSL/TLS Connector in the ``server.xml`` file you just copied from the docker container.

 Your directory should now contain the following: